 On September 8, 2011, with the help of The Conservation Fund , the former Paulsell Ranch was purchased from the Hatch family, adding 25,876 acres primarily to the eastern portion of the park.

 In January of 2013, The Conservation Fund, in partnership with the National Parks Conservation Association, purchased the 4265 acre McCauley Ranch on the park's behalf.
-These lands are also in the eastern expansion area.
-The National Park Service purchased the ranch from The Conservation Fund before the end of 2013.
+On December 26, 2013, the National Park Service purchased the ranch from The Conservation Fund.

-The newly acquired lands in the eastern expansion area are all in checkerboard pattern with Arizona State Trust Lands, administered by the Arizona State Land Commissioner.
-Discussions are underway between Petrified Forest and the Commissioner concerning management of these lands and is seeking a special land use permit from the Arizona State Land Department to permit guided public access across these Trust lands.
+The newly acquired lands, particularly in the eastern expansion area, are in checkerboard pattern with Arizona State Trust Lands, administered by the Arizona State Land Department.
+Petrified Forest National Park has acquired the grazing leases on 25,052 acres of these lands and is seeking a special land use permit from the Arizona State Land Department to permit guided public access across these Trust lands.

 In all the purchases from private sellers described here, mineral rights were not available for purchase and remain in private ownership.
 Potash, a mineral used for agricultural fertilizer, is known to exist 800 to 1400 feet below the surface of most of these lands.
 Should global prices for potash rise again, mining pressures on these lands, which were present from about 2008 to 2015, would likely resume.